tomcritchlow/tomcritchlow.github.io/_posts/2016-12-14-fieldguide-independent-consulting.md

 ## Pricing

 It's ok to meander through client calls (as I mentioned above) but one thing you should have a clear idea about is pricing.
-It looks somewhat amatuer to say "I'll get back to with my day rate".
+It looks somewhat amateur to say "I'll get back to with my day rate".
 You should have that at your fingertips and state your price with confidence.

 Don't be ashamed of stating pricing.
 Invoice with confidence.